CraftAcademyLabs/ca_course/sinatra-and-slowfood/forms.md

 Okay, so what is happening here?

-The form contains a field with a name attribute called `name` (Pretty confusing, right`).
+The form contains a field with a name attribute called `name` (Pretty confusing, right?).
 This will result in a params key `:name` being created.
 The method used when submitted is set to `post`.

 That means that the request will use the HTTP verb POST.